Let's be friends

 Note the default spacing here.

 This should show it a little better.
-Not how the Heading has a margin on the bottom – and the Paragraph has a margin on the top / but they combine and – really, the bigger one is the one that gets put in place.
+Note how the Heading has a margin on the bottom – and the Paragraph has a margin on the top / but they combine and – really, the bigger one is the one that gets put in place.

 Here’s another colored version more like the dev tools.